ultimaweapon/tsuki/README.md

 ### Interpreter

-Tsuki is slower than Lua about 40%.
+Tsuki is slower than Lua about 40% on Linux, 22% on macOS and faster than Lua about 6% on Windows.
 The only possibility for Tsuki to be faster than Lua with computed goto is JIT since computed goto does not available on Rust.

 ### Async